runderwoman/faaspot-cli/docs/executions.rst

 ..  admonition:: Python
     :class: toggle

-    You can get the status of some execution sing the python-client:
+    You can get the status of an execution using the python-client:

     .. code-block:: python